 About Nellie Huang

-Nellie is a professional travel writer and editor with an eye for adventure and a love for the unknown.
+Nellie is a professional travel blogger and writer with an eye for adventure and a love for the unknown.
 Originally from Singapore, she pursued an Engineering degree and spent her days dreaming of travel – the day after graduation, she packed her bags and headed off to experience the world.

 She then spent the next few years working as a teacher, translator and project analyst.
 With sheer will and hard work, she eventually found her way into travel writing and fulfilled her lifetime dream.